signalfx/signalfx-agent/docs/Smart-Agent-quick-install.md

 The response you will see is __(need content)__

-To confirm the SignalFx Smart Agent installation is functional, for Windows enter:
+To confirm the SignalFx Smart Agent installation is functional, for Windows in Powershell enter:

 ```sh
 C:\Program Files\SignalFx\SignaFxAgent\bin\signalfx-agent.exe status